MG Motor Australia has announced an array of price changes across its range, and the ZST was not exempt.

 The MG ZST measures 4323mm long, 1809mm wide and 1653mm tall, with a 2585mm tall wheelbase.

 Tare mass is 1295kg and the maximum braked towing capacity is 500kg.

 Boot space is 359 litres with the rear seats upright, and 1187L with them folded flat.

 The MG ZST is backed by a seven-year, unlimited-kilometre warranty, with seven years of roadside assist.

 Servicing is required every 12 months or 10,000km, whichever comes first.
 Five years of servicing in the 1.5-litre costs $1505, while the 1.3-litre costs $1566.

-It’s worth mentioning though that the ZS EV, which also features the same suite of active safety technology as the ZST, scored a five-star rating based on testing carried out in 2019.
+It is worth mentioning that the ZS EV, which also features the same active safety suite technology as the ZST scored a five-star rating based when it was tested in 2019.

 Standard safety equipment on all ZST models includes:

 - Rear cross-traffic alert